f1redf0x/exvirion-web/content/posts/making_friends_w_bash.md

 The result of this script is that I have a list of all the activity names and times.

-If you couldn't tell by the fact that I wrote a friend gathering script in bash, I'm an introvert, so most of these meetings won't make the cut.
+If you couldn't tell by the fact that I have  a friend gathering script in bash, I'm an introvert, so most of these meetings won't make the cut.
 But if I see one I like, the url for that activity is right there for pasting so that I can get the address.

 I don't see the need to take those items and put them in my calendar, but I think that would be an improvement that could be made to the script.